Leigh Harrison's work with

 Unfortunately, the deaths of both the director’s mother, and Leigh’s mom, within a week of each other in 2001, led the staff to drastically cut back on videotaping new shows.
 And then, the death of Tom Catterson,

 (affectionately known to all as “Pepper”) in 2005 spelled the end for Poet To Poet at that time, since the remaining staff members – Robert, Anthony, and Leigh – felt Poet To Poet owed so much to Tom’s vision that continuing would be futile.

 In 2008, Robert Dunn passed away, and the remaining staff members, along with Bob Perfetto (whose original music can be heard on the opening and closing credits of most of the shows) decided to work together to prepare the original VHS masters for uploading to YouTube.
 In this, Bob’s work has been invaluable; his video expertise included digitizing, re-mastering, and editing the half-hour shows into two (approximately) 15 minute segments, each of which showcased one of the two featured poets or musicians.
 Additionally, Bob and Leigh decided to add a screen credit that honored Tom and Robert.

-The work of transcribing the Poet To Poet shows began in 2010, and – at this point – over 90 shows are available for viewing on YouTube.
+The work of transcribing the Poet To Poet shows began in 2010, and – at this point – over 100 episodes are available for viewing on YouTube.
 The shows are an important artifact regarding the state of poetry in the US in the late 20th and early 21st Century.
 Interestingly, years before Bill Moyers did his notable series on the state of poetry in America, Poet To Poet began documenting weekly the dynamic, living state of poetry in America.

 The history of the TV show, "POET TO POET (with Robert Dunn) "